COVID-19 vaccines were recommended for everyone age 5 and up,

 Viral vector vaccines also give instructions to your immune cells.
 The instructions are carried in a harmless virus that has been changed so it is not able to copy itself, spread and make your child sick.

 The process is similar to the way the mRNA vaccine works.
 Cells create the protein that is found on the virus that causes COVID-19.
-Your child's immune system makes antibodies to get rid of the virus, and that can remember how to protect your child from getting very sick from the virus in the future.
+The person's immune system makes antibodies to get rid of the virus, and that can remember how to protect them from getting very sick from the virus in the future.

 Do mRNA vaccines change your DNA?